coltsaa/data-library/README.md

 # data-library
 *This is a simple GUI+database windows app coding with python, using tkinter and pymssql.
-As a example using unusual libraries, it could be a guider for someone who wanna try them.*
+As a example using unusual libs, it could be a guider for someone who wanna try them.*

-Anyway,you should install Python3.x,that is a basic environment</br>
+Anyway,you should install Python3.x and MS SQL SERVER,which form a basic environment</br>
 Use cmd coding</br>
 ```
 pip install tkinter